When it comes to travel insurance, details matter. Just ask Shannon Carr.

 Lose your patience

 Travel insurance claims typically take between two and four weeks to process, but some complicated claims that require more extensive research by an adjuster can take longer.
 Expect to receive a form acknowledgment of your claim, with a final decision within roughly a month, but no more than two months.
+(Related: What happens if you give the wrong information on your insurance application?)

 And one final thought: If you booked your insurance policy through a travel agent, remember to enlist your travel advisor when you file a claim.
 Consider what happened to one of Christina Ernst’s clients.

 “Last year, I had a young couple book their honeymoon through me,” remembers Ernst, the president of VIP Southern Tours in Sautee-Nacoochee, Ga.
 “The fiancé died in a horrible car wreck eight days before their wedding and honeymoon.”
+(Here’s what you need to know about travel insurance.)

 Her surviving client was distraught.
 Ernst took care of all the paperwork, canceling the entire honeymoon.